There is a growing acceptance of interpreting dreams in the church today: Could God be restoring them?

 - Respected prophets posting dreams regularly and treating them as words from God

 - An increase in individuals blogging about dreams

-I personally believe that we are about to see a move of God as such that the world has never seen before.
-I also have a hunch that dreams, visions and spiritual encounters could be a major part of this move,
+I have a feeling that we are about to see a move of God as such that the world has never seen before.
+I also have a hunch that dreams, visions and spiritual encounters could be a major part of this move.

 The question is, will we be ready?
 If God is moving in the area of dreams and visions, where will people turn to find answers?
 Will they turn to the New Age and other religions who take dreams more seriously than us?
 Or will there be followers of Jesus Christ who are ready to help people and point them to a godly understanding of dreams?

 On behalf of the worldwide church, I hope that we will be ready.
 I hope that as Christians we will be able to embrace what God is doing and prepare, both for ourselves, and for a world that is seeking answers.

 I hope you have found this article helpful.
 If you want to know more, do subscribe to my emails below to receive regular dream interpretation tips.